Skip to content

 Demonstrate in week 9.

-- A screenshot of your IP integrator canvas, i.e., the block diagram (please do not upload the entire Vivado project folder).
+• A screenshot of your IP integrator canvas, i.e., the block diagram (please do not upload the entire Vivado project folder) for each case (or combined).

-- A text file containing the information printed on the serial console, which should have info on the time taken.
+• A text file containing the information printed on the serial console in each case (or combined).

-exactly as used for the demo to Canvas within 1 hour of your demo.
+to the Canvas within 1 hour of your demo.
+The exact same files should be used for evaluation.

-It should be as a .zip archive, with the filename Wed/Fri_GroupNum_Lab4.zip.
+It should be as a .zip archive, with the filename GroupNum_Lab4.zip.

 Please DO NOT upload the whole project!